A good night's sleep. For the ever-vigilant, ever-stressed caregiver, the thought of getting a solid eight hours may seem like a pleasant pipe dream.

 Yet, studies linking inadequate sleep to a number of physical and mental ailments continue to pile up.
 Begging the question: Can anyone, especially those taking care of an elderly loved one, afford to skimp on their snoozing?

 There are a multitude of reasons why a caregiver needs to prioritize getting a solid amount of shut-eye.
-Among other things, sleep:
+Take these reminders to heart when making care decisions.
+Caregiver respite should be a priority in any elder care plan.

-- Axes anxiety: Too little sleep can make you go from concerned caregiver to wound-up worrywart in no time.
+- A rested caregiver experiences less anxiety: Too little sleep can make you go from concerned caregiver to wound-up worrywart in no time.
 Researchers from the University of California, Berkeley, recently discovered that people who don't get enough sleep have the tendency to become far more anxious about an upcoming emotional event than those who get a normal amount of Zs.
 Brain scans of sleep-deprived participants showed that they experienced a dramatic increase in the brain activity linked with heightened anxiety.
 For some of the sleepiest, their brain's negative anticipatory reaction was heightened by over 60 percent.